 Output:

-The synchronized modifier ensures that only one thread can access a method at a time.
+The synchronized modifier ensures that only one thread can execute a method at a time.
+It is used in multithreading to avoid data corruption when multiple threads access shared resources.

 try {